HL7/davinci-epdx/input/pagecontent/FHIRProfilesandCDSHooksContext.md

 </pre>

 #### SMART-on-FHIR app Parameters

+The SMART-on-FHIR app or service initiating the request to the Health Plan's CDS-Hooks service **SHALL** provide a callback URI to enable the CDS Hooks service to notify the SMART-on-FHIR App of the presence of a card.

+In the case of an automated call to the Health Plan's CDS Hooks service the card will contain the token(s) needed to access the Health Plan and the card will link to a provider's SMART-on-FHIR app that **SHALL** recognize the Provider and the EMR system the app is connected to.

 When a SMART-on-FHIR App is provided as a link in the content returned from the CDS Hooks it **SHALL** receive:

 - The URL entrypoint to the Health Plan's FHIR API